How to invest during retirement to protect your pension pot

 With your risk appetite assessed and marked as low, medium or high, you can now build your investment portfolio.

 It’s good practice to build a diverse investment portfolio, including assets classed as high, medium and low-risk.
-High risk assets generate most of the growth, while the lower-risk assets cushion you against losses.

-4. Seek independent financial advice
+4. Seek financial advice

 Seeing a financial adviser is crucial if you plan to invest retirement income.